KevinDNF/web/README.md

 # web
-My Website for Web Foundation Course
+This will be my website for Web Fundation coursework where I will learn and experimentate with HTML,CSS and Javascript.